apalache-mc/apalache/docs/idiomatic/001assignments.md

-    sent,           \* the messages that are sent by the sender received,       \* the messages that are received by the receiver deliveredSeqNo  \* the sequence number of the last delivered message
+    sent,           \* the messages that are sent by the sender received,       \* the messages that are received by the receiver deliveredSeqNo  \* the sequence number of the last delivered message (* We assign to the unprimed state variables to set their initial values. *) Init ==

-Init ==
     /\ sentSeqNo := 0
     /\ sent := {}
     /\ received := {}
     /\ deliveredSeqNo := -1

+(* Subsequent assignments are all to primed variables, designating changed values after state transition. *)
 Send ==
     /\ sent' := sent \union {sentSeqNo}
     /\ sentSeqNo' := sentSeqNo + 1
     /\ UNCHANGED <<received, deliveredSeqNo>>

 Receive ==
-    /\ \E msgs \in SUBSET (sent \ received): received' := received \union msgs
+    (* We make the nonderministic assignment explicit, by use of existential quantification *) /\ \E msgs \in SUBSET (sent \ received): received' := received \union msgs
     /\ UNCHANGED <<sentSeqNo, sent, deliveredSeqNo>>